Chat on WhatsApp

 • A UN Certificate is issued to the packaging manufacturer, including the exporter's name.

-• A combined UN Mark Certificate for both Air & Sea transport can be issued if requested.
+• A combined UN Mark Certificate for both Air & Sea transport can be issued upon request.

-• With an "X" category (highly dangerous) certificate, export of Y (medium) and Z (low) categories is also allowed.
+• An "X" category (highly dangerous) certificate also permits export of Y (medium) and Z (low) categories.

-• With a "Y" category (medium dangerous) certificate, export of Z (low) category is allowed.
+• A "Y" category (medium dangerous) certificate permits export of Z (low) category goods.

-• With a "Z" category (low dangerous) certificate, only Z category exports are permitted.
+• A "Z" category (low dangerous) certificate permits only Z category exports.

-• Additional Exporter Certificates are issued with the same validity as the basic certificate (Air/Sea/Combined).
+• Additional Exporter Certificates carry the same validity as the base certificate.

-• A UN registration for the Additional Group is issued to the Packaging Manufacturer (Air/Sea/Combined).
+• UN registration for the Additional Group is issued to the Packaging Manufacturer (Air/Sea/Combined).

-• A UN license can also be issued for Imported Samples tested by the Institute (Air/Sea/Combined).
+• UN licenses can be issued for Imported Samples tested by the Institute.

-• Site visit testing is conducted at the customer's location.
+• On-site testing is available at the customer's manufacturing facility.

 Eligible Packaging Types